We’re excited to get back to routine and very eager to dance again. You are all greatly missed!

 - Handwashing policies and procedures will be posted throughout the facility and will be made easily accessible.
 Dancers are to wash their hands before and after each class.
 Used tissue, disinfectant wipes, and litter are disposed of in a lined waste bin that is emptied at least daily.

 - No sharing of personal items including food and water bottles.

-- All training surfaces must be thoroughly cleaned according to Health Canada guidelines after each class.
+- All training surfaces will be thoroughly cleaned according to Health Canada guidelines after each class.
 This includes all barre surfaces and floors.
 Appropriate personal protective equipment (PPE) is to be worn by cleaning staff to prevent contact with contaminated surfaces.